yoyoismee/SCquest/index.md

   - Veni, vidi, vici : only look at NPCs code.
   - Open World: check out others player transaction or any external information are cool here.
   - Party Mode: work with friend. learn together. (pls don't share seed phase)
+  - I want it that way! : yeah just the way you like it!

 ## list of NPC(s)